gpng/obsidian-pa/docs/architecture.md

 ## Overview

-Obsidian PA is a headless personal assistant that manages your Obsidian vault through Telegram messages.
+Obsidian PA is a headless personal assistant that manages your Obsidian vault through messaging platforms (Telegram and/or Slack).
 It uses Claude AI via the Claude Code CLI to perform intelligent operations on your markdown files.

 ## Architecture Diagram